vvo/kcnb1-france.org/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.23.1 [May 4th, 2019] =
+= 1.0.25 [May 28, 2019] =
-* Fixed Unparsable structured data error.
-[Know more](https://support.google.com/webmasters/answer/9166415).
+* Fixed unresponsiveness of single post editor for non-English websites

-= 1.0.23 [Apr 4th, 2019] =
+* Fixed incorrect OG type for WooCommerce's products
-* Fixed a bug where the indexing of the posts was getting affected if someone previously selected any value in the custom tab of the general settings of the plugin but saved the settings using the default tab.
-Yep, it's confusing, and thus it skipped through our nose.
-The good thing is, it's caught and fixed.
-Hurray!
+* Fixed PHP notices in the SEO Analyzer tool

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**